r-wasm/actions/README.md

 ## Reusable workflows

 * [`r-wasm/actions/.github/workflows/build-and-deploy-repo.yml`](https://github.com/r-wasm/actions/tree/main/.github/workflows#build-and-deploy-repo.yml) - Reusable workflow that will build a CRAN-like repository for R WebAssembly and deploys the repo to GitHub pages ([in beta](https://github.com/actions/upload-pages-artifact)).
 Great for groups and organizations using a meta GitHub repo to create a centralized R WebAssembly CRAN-like repository.
-Similar to CRAN, only the latest published repository version will persist.
+Similar to CRAN, users do not need to download every package and only the latest published repository version will persist.

+TODO-barret; Rename `build-image` to `build-file-system-image``

-* [r-wasm/actions/.github/workflows/release-image.yml](https://github.com/r-wasm/actions/tree/main/.github/workflows#release-image.yml) - Reusable workflow that builds a R library bundle and adds the files to a GitHub release.
+* [r-wasm/actions/.github/workflows/release-image.yml](https://github.com/r-wasm/actions/tree/main/.github/workflows#release-image.yml) - Reusable workflow that builds a [WebAssembly file image](https://docs.r-wasm.org/webr/latest/mounting.html) and adds the files to a GitHub release.
 This is typically used within R packages to build and release a Wasm R package library image of your package and its dependencies.
 Because the assets are tied to a release, they will never be overwritten are are stable over time.

+For more documentation about these worfklows, please see the [reusable workflow readme](https://github.com/r-wasm/actions/tree/main/.github/workflows).

 ## Actions

-* [`r-wasm/actions/build-image`](https://github.com/r-wasm/actions/tree/main/build-image) - Builds a R WebAssembly package library image bundle.
-This is useful for mounting a Wasm R package library directory in a container using only two files.
+* [`r-wasm/actions/build-image`](https://github.com/r-wasm/actions/tree/main/build-image) - Builds a R package into an WebAssembly file image.
+This is useful for [mounting a Wasm R package library](https://docs.r-wasm.org/webr/latest/mounting.html) directory in a container using only two files.

 * [`r-wasm/actions/build-repo`](https://github.com/r-wasm/actions/tree/main/build-wasm-packages) - Build a set of R packages for WebAssembly in a CRAN-like repository containing the R package binaries.
-Useful for

 ## Examples